RajLav/Network-Systems/PA1/README.md

 The whole process was made a reliable transfer of files which can be of any extension like .jpg, .pdf etc.

 **For running the files**
 Server : Filename Port Number
-Clint : Filename localhost ip
+Client : Filename localhost ip

 This code is tested on native machine and also on remote server.